zxnnic/SmartMeter/README.md

        DB_PASSWORD = "[enter your mysql root user password here]"

-2. For pre-loaded data, run the sql file `profile13830.sql` into your database.
+4. For pre-loaded data, run the sql file `profile13830.sql` and populate your database.
 Table creation is included in the sql file.

+5. Go into `app.py` to make sure that all the settings for your database is correct.

+6. You first need to create a Pusher account so that real-time values can be fetched and the graphs can be updated.
+Go to https://pusher.com/ and create a free account.Then create a new channel with us3 cluster, the channel will give you the following information

+       app_id = [your app id]
+       key = [your key]
+       secret = [your secret id]
+       cluster = "us3"

+7. Edit `app.py` and `graph_s.html` to your app id, key, and secret.

 # Launching the app